dvillaj/NoSQL-Services/README.md

 ## Automatic deployment

 This repo contains a GitHub action that follows the manual steps automatically.
-To use this automatic deployment you need to fork this repo in your own GitHub account
+To use this automatic deployment you need to have an account at [GitHub](https://github.com/) and fork this repo

 To configure this action do before executing in

 - Generate a new Token (API menu) in DigitalOcean and copy it
+- Copy the DuckDNS's token from DuckDns's main page.
+No token generation is needed.
 - Add a new repository secret named `DIGITALOCEAN_ACCESS_TOKEN` with the token from DigitalOcean
-- Add a new repository secret named `DUCKDNS_TOKEN` with the token from DuckDns (No token generation is needed, you can copy it from the main page)
+- Add a new repository secret named `DUCKDNS_TOKEN` with the token from DuckDns
 - Edit `.github\workflows\deploy-digitalocean.yml` file to set `DUCKDNS_DOMAIN` variable with the name of your personal DuckDNS's domain.

 This action will do: